-In Matthew 5:14 Jesus uses the image of a city to describe the church.
+In Matthew 5:14, Jesus uses the image of a city to describe the church.
 He says, “You are the light of the world.
 A city set on a hill cannot be hidden.”
-Since we are the city on the hill we need to decide what kind of a welcome we will offer travelers seeking refuge from us.
-In many ways we already do an excellent job of offering the hope and grace of Christ Himself to our communities.
+Since we are the city on the hill, we need to decide what kind of a welcome we will offer travelers seeking refuge from us.
+In many ways, we already do an excellent job of offering the hope and grace of Christ himself to our communities.
 The issue of gay marriage seems to be so emotionally charged that our ability to minister to others who seek truth and refuge from us might be hindered.
 What do the weary travelers see when they look at the church?
-Do they see a warm inviting place to talk about truth and the deceptiveness of sexual sin or do they see our confusion and fears?
+Do they see a warm, inviting place to talk about truth and the deceptiveness of sexual sin, or do they see our confusion and fear?

-In anticipation of writing this article on gay marriage I conducted a number of impromptu interviews with people impacted by this issue.
+In anticipation of writing this article on gay marriage, I conducted a number of impromptu interviews with people impacted by this issue.
 Just mentioning the issue brought about a variety of impassioned responses.
 I was able to talk with several pastors who are dealing with their congregation’s concerns and questions.
-I spoke with parents and family members of men and women who are struggling with the issues of homosexuality, some of whom are already “married” in the gay lifestyle.
+I spoke with parents and family members of men and women who are struggling with the issues of homosexuality, some of whom are already married to someone of the same sex.
 I also interviewed a number of believers who shared their concern about how God expects them to respond to the gay community in light of the current political debate.

-Listening to gay rights activists it would seem that gay marriage is all about attaining the same legal and tax standings as heterosexual couples.
-The gay marriage issue raises some interesting questions about our system of taxation and civil rights.
+Listening to gay rights activists, it would seem that gay marriage is all about attaining the same legal and tax standings as heterosexual couples.
+The issue of gay marriage raises some interesting questions about our system of taxation and civil rights.
 Should people be taxed at a higher rate or denied certain benefits because they do not marry a member of the opposite sex?

 Being married, I never gave thought to the benefits I have because of that choice.
-The rights to medical insurance, sick and bereavement leave, death benefits or parental leave are among the rights that the gay community is seeking.
-If I did not have these rights I would feel a significant loss of safety and freedom.
+The rights to medical insurance; sick, parental, and bereavement leave; and death benefits are among the rights that the gay community is seeking.
+If I did not have these rights, I would feel a significant loss of safety and freedom.
 The US General Accounting office reports that there are 1,049 benefits the US government provides to married couples.
-The most important benefits listed were the entitlement to receive social security benefits, pensions, tax breaks and visitation rights in hospitals or prisons.
+The most important benefits listed were the entitlement to receive social security benefits, pensions, tax breaks, and visitation rights in hospitals or prisons.

 Taxation is a political issue of importance to everyone.
 It is also an important spiritual issue.
 We are all called by God to pay our share of taxes.
-In Matthew 22:15-22 the Pharisees were looking to trap Jesus with His words.
-They tried to put Jesus in a double bind by asking Him if it was lawful to pay taxes to Caesar.
-The Pharisees knew that whether Jesus answered yes or no He would alienate some of the people.
-But Jesus avoided the trap, silencing His opponents, by going straight to the heart of the matter.
-In verse 21 Jesus simply says, “Give to Caesar what is Caesar’s, and to God what is God’s”.
-As believers we should follow the example of Jesus by seeking to walk wisely on this issue of taxation.
-In one short sentence Jesus separated the tax issue from the spiritual issue.
-His directives to us as believers are clear.
-We should be willingly pay what is due to the earthly nation
+In Matthew 22:15-22, the Pharisees were looking to trap Jesus with his words.
+They tried to put Jesus in a double bind by asking him if it was lawful to pay taxes to Caesar.
+Whether Jesus answered yes or no, the Pharisees knew that he would alienate some of the people.
+But Jesus avoided the trap, silencing his opponents, by going straight to the heart of the matter.
+In verse 21 Jesus simply says, “Give to Caesar what is Caesar’s, and to God what is God’s.”
+As believers, we should follow the example of Jesus by seeking to walk wisely on this issue of taxation.
+In one short sentence, Jesus separated the tax issue from the spiritual issue.
+His directives to us as believers are clear: We should be willingly pay what is due to the earthly nation

 This means that we should want to establish a system of taxation that is in the best interest of all of our citizens, regardless of their lifestyle choices.
 Our country was founded on the premise of no taxation without representation.The current cultural norm for taxation is a working husband and a stay-at home wife.
 This norm reflects the lifestyle circumstances of less than 10% of American households.
 It would seem that a more equitable tax system that better reflects our culture might be in order.
 After carefully considering this issue one can conclude that this tax issue is not a heterosexual versus gay issue at all.
 This is a married versus single taxpayer issue.
 There is no Biblical prescriptive to support giving married people tax incentives and benefits that are withheld from single people.This practice may not be appropriate any longer.